Robertstar2000/Hypatia/README.md

 ### 3. The Experiment Runner (Step 6)

 This step is a powerful, multi-modal hub for generating your experimental data.
-You will be prompted to choose one of three methods:
+You will be prompted to choose one of five methods:

+**A) Upload Your Data**
+-   The most straightforward option.
+If you have already conducted your experiment and have a dataset, you can directly upload it.
+-   The application accepts data in CSV (Comma-Separated Values) format.
+-   This is also the method you'll use to import results from an external simulation run in tools like Google Colab.

+**B) External Simulation (Google Colab)**
+-   For complex experiments that require more computational power or specific Python libraries, you can use Google Colab.
+-   The app provides a direct link to open Colab and instructions for connecting it to a web application using Anvil, a framework that turns notebooks into web services.
+-   **Setup Template:**
+    1. In your Anvil web app, enable the "Server Uplink" service to get an Uplink key.
+    2. In your Colab notebook, install the `anvil-uplink` library: `!pip install anvil-uplink`.
+    3. Connect your notebook to Anvil: `import anvil.server; anvil.server.connect("YOUR_UPLINK_KEY")`.
+    4. You can then call functions defined in your Colab notebook from your Anvil web app.
+-   Once your simulation is complete, export your data as a CSV and use the **Upload Your Data** option to bring it into Project Hypatia for analysis.

-**A) AI-Generated Simulation:**
+**C) AI-Generated Simulation**
 1.  **AI Writes the Code**: The AI will read your methodology from Step 4 and automatically write a JavaScript simulation as a starting point.
-2.  **Run & Debug**: You can edit the code, use `console.log()` to print debug messages, and run the simulation directly in the browser.
+2.  **Run & Debug**: You can edit the code, use `console.log()` to print debug messages, and run the simulation directly in the browser's secure sandbox.
 3.  **Finish the Experiment**: The simulation must call the special `hypatia.finish(csvData, summary)` function to pass its results (in CSV string format) to the next step for analysis.
 4.  **Auto-Fix with AI**: If your code has a runtime error, an **Auto-Fix with AI** button will appear, allowing the AI to attempt to correct the bug for you.